 Just like most other gear and equipment items related to surf fishing, you can expect to pay a bit more for the better quality fishing coolers that are able to hold your fish.

-A quality cooler is a good investment and you’ll be able to haul this and your other gear if you have a decent surf fishing cart.
+A quality cooler is a good investment and you’ll be able to haul this and your other surf fishing gear if you have a decent fishing cart.